snaplet/docs-old/docs/01-overview.md

 </div>

-Seed scripts are tedious to write and maintain, inaccurate and a tiny representation of actual data.
+Seed scripts are tedious to write and maintain, inaccurate and a tiny representation of accurate data.
 Whilst copying from production lacks decent workflows, is slow because you have to copy all the data, and contains personal information.

 ## The solution

-Snaplet is a self-service workflow that allows developers to copy and transform a database which can be restored into any development environment.
+Snaplet is a self-service workflow that allows developers to copy whilst transforming a data, which can then be shared and restored into any development environment.

 ### Examples

-1. Join a new team, run `snaplet restore` and get a snapshot from the evening before
+1. Join a new team, run `snaplet snapshot restore` and get a copy from the evening before
-2. See a bug in production? run `snaplet restore --new` and restore an "on demand" snapshot in an instant
+2. See a bug in production? run `snaplet snapshot restore --new` and restore an "on demand" snapshot in an instant
 3. Write E2E tests again actual data
-4. Spin up pull request/ deploy preview databases with actual data
+4. Spin up pull request/ deploy preview databases with accurate data
-5. Write data-migrations against actual data
+5. Write data-migrations against accurate data

 ### The workflow